 (D) If the utility requests that cost recovery be discontinued, in its notice to customers, the electric utility shall include a commission-approved description of why it believes the cost recovery component of the DSIM should be discontinued.

-(4) Requirements for Semi-Annual Adjustments of DSIM Rates, if the Commission Approves Adjustments of DSIM Rates Between General Rate Proceedings.
-Semi-annual adjustments to DSIM rates between general rate proceedings shall include adjustments to the DSIM cost recovery revenue requirement and shall not include any adjustments to the DSIM utility lost revenue requirement or the DSIM utility incentive revenue requirement.
-Adjustments to the DSIM cost recovery revenue requirement may reflect new and approved demand-side programs, approved program modifications, and/or approved program discontinuations.
+(4) Requirements for Adjustments of DSIM Rates Between General Rate Proceedings.
+Adjustments to DSIM rates between general rate proceedings shall occur not less than annually, and may include adjustments to the DSIM cost recovery revenue requirement, the DSIM utility lost revenue requirement, the DSIM throughput disincentive revenue requirement, or the DSIM utility incentive revenue requirement..

 (A)The electric utility shall file tariff sheets to adjust its DSIM rates accompanied by supporting testimony and contain at least the following supporting information.
 All models and spreadsheets shall be provided as executable versions in native format with all formulas intact.

 1. Amount of revenue that it has over-collected or under-collected through the most recent recovery period by rate class.